venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 -----

 Go, publish your own Istio Mixer Adapter!
+Feel free to use the [Wavefront by VMware Adapter for Istio](https://github.com/vmware/wavefront-adapter-for-istio) for reference.

+**Disclaimer:** My postings are my own and don't necessarily represent VMware's positions, strategies or opinions.